Canon 1D X vs Sony A6400

 |15.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |16.||Sony A5100||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DX has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Sony A6400 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X: